Updated: Jan 23

 If you are reading this, you have lots of stories.
 Get comfortable telling stories by looking at one of your stories through the eyes of a potential customer or employer.
 How can telling that simple story, using the points above, position you as the solution they have been looking for?
 Told properly and in the right context, your stories of success, struggle and growth can help your audience make sense of their own stories while presenting you as the expert they need.

-Michele Aikens is CEO & Lead Coach of Sepia Prime Communications & Coaching.
-You can connect with her here:
+Michele Aikens is CEO and Lead Coach of Sepia Prime Communications and Coaching (SPCC).
+Connect with her via e-mail here.